Rowyna1127/DataStorm/README.md

 🔍 Executive Summary

 This project aims to analyze the effectiveness of various drugs on cancer cells using the **LINCS dataset**.
-By leveraging Python for data cleaning, SQL for structured storage, and Tableau for visualization, the project will uncover insights into drug performance and potential correlations between treatments and cell response.
+By leveraging Python for data cleaning, SQL for structured storage, and  Power Bi for visualization, the project will uncover insights into drug performance and potential correlations between treatments and cell response.
+In addition, a machine learning model was implemented to predict drug effectiveness based on cell characteristics and treatment conditions, enhancing the project's ability to support data-driven decision-making in drug discovery.

+ز

 ----
 📖 Table of Contents